+10.1.1.1.1 the player lifts up the ball from the ground using the crutches and serves the ball after a bounce on the ground.

+10.1.1.1.2 the player lifts up the ball from the ground using his/her foot.

+10.1.1.1.3 the players who eligible for Sport Class 1 are allowed to request the assistance of the referee (in singles) or their teammate (in doubles and inclusive doubles): the referee/teammate lets the ball fall from the height of the player's head, without any spin or extra lifting, then the player serves the ball after a bounce on the ground.

-- 10.1.1.1.1 the player lifts up the ball from the ground using the crutches and serves the ball after a bounce on the ground. - 10.1.1.1.2 the player lifts up the ball from the ground using his/her foot. - 10.1.1.1.3 the players are allowed to request the assistance of the referee: the referee lets the ball fall from the height of the player's head, without any spin or extra lifting, then the player serves the ballafter a bounce ont he ground. - 10.1.1.2 The service must be undertaken with one touch with any part of the body, except for the hands and arms. - 10.1.1.3 A server has two attempts to execute a successful service. - 10.1.1.4 Two failed service attempts in succession constitute a double fault. - 10.1.1.5 The opponents change service after every 4 points. - 10.1.1.6 If the ball is in the possession of the server, the opponent is ready to receive the service and the referee has made the signal for the service, the server has a maximum of 10 seconds to undertake the service.
+10.1.1.1.4 the players who are eligible for Sport Class 1 are allowed to let the ball fall from their hand from the height of their head, without any spin or extra lifting, then the player serves the ball after a bounce on the ground.

+10.1.1.2 The service must be undertaken with one touch with any part of the body, except for the hands and arms.

+10.1.1.3 A server has two attempts to execute a successful service.

+10.1.1.4 Two failed service attempts in succession constitute a double fault.

+10.1.1.5 The opponents change service after every 4 points.

+10.1.1.6 If the ball is in the possession of the server, the opponent is ready to receive the service and the referee has made the signal for the service, the server has a maximum of 10 seconds to undertake the service.